Tourist Trap (film): Filming

 Production designer Robert A. Burns, who had worked on Tobe Hooper's The Texas Chain Saw Massacre (1974) and Wes Craven's The Hills Have Eyes (1977), handled the art direction—and the majority of the special effects—on Tourist Trap, including the mannequins and their physical manipulations.
 To accomplish the poltergeist-like effects in the film's opening scene, the set was constructed at a rotated 90 degrees; this allowed items to be hurled by the crew from the cabinet—which was, in fact, anchored to the ceiling—to the floor, which appeared on camera as a wall.
 Other special effects were accomplished with the use of wires.
-For the death sequence of Tanya Roberts's character, for example, a block of wood was taped behind Roberts's hair; a knife attached to a wire was hurled at the back of her head, which stuck into the wooden block.
+For the death sequence of Tanya Roberts's character Becky, for example, a block of wood was taped behind Roberts's hair; a knife attached to a wire was hurled at the back of her head, which stuck into the wooden block.

+Actress Dawn Jeffory-Nelson, whose character is suffocated in the film during the making of a plaster mould of her face, recalled how the scene was accomplished: "It was either mashed potatoes or whipped cream being put on my face.
+I can’t remember which.
+I probably had to act out my death five to eight times.
+Not having suffocated or died of a heart attack—thank God!—I did some research on the breathing and what happens to the body.
+You suspend your disbelief, and you go for it."

 Schmoeller recalled the filming process as being a "learning" experience as he was a first-time director, stating in a 2014 interview that he learned a significant amount of "how to work with actors" from actress Jones.

 Music

-Italian composer Pino Donaggio was in town working on Joe Dante's Piranha (1978) at the time that David Schmoeller was filming Tourist Trap.
+Italian composer Pino Donaggio was in town working on Joe Dante's Piranha (1978) at the time David Schmoeller was filming Tourist Trap.
 Since Donaggio spoke Spanish – as did Schmoeller – the director was able to convince the composer to score the music for Tourist Trap.
 The two would have subsequent collaborations, including Crawlspace (1986).

 Release

-The film premiered in Los Angeles on March 14, 1979.
+The film premiered in Los Angeles on March 14, 1979, distributed by Compass International Pictures.
 Despite its depictions of violence and macabre images, the Motion Picture Association of America awarded the film a PG rating.
 Because of its rating, the film was able to receive significant broadcasting on syndicated television in the years following its theatrical release.